 It preserves beneath its streets a complex plumbing system, part of which are the Roman Cisterns (the largest ever built by the Romans in terms of their surface area), from the age of Augustus, a visit to which is essential for anyone who visits the City even if only for a few hours.

-The range of museums in the city is enriched with the Diocesan Museum, adjacent to the splendid Cathedral with its Gothic facade, which preserves, among other exceptional exhibits, the chasuble of Thomas Becket; the Picene Archaeological Section, documenting fully through bronze artefacts of a unique type one of the great pre-Roman Italic cultures; and the Oratory of Saint Monica, with a cycle of late Gothic frescoes which are among the most highly regarded in Le Marche.
+The range of museums in the city is enriched with the Diocesan Museum, adjacent to the splendid Cathedral with its Gothic facade, which preserves, among other exceptional exhibits, the chasuble of Thomas Becket; the Picene Archaeological Section in Palazzo dei Priori, documenting fully through bronze artefacts of a unique type one of the great pre-Roman Italic cultures; and the Oratory of Saint Monica, with a cycle of late Gothic frescoes which are among the most highly regarded in Le Marche.

 Another strongpoint of Fermo and of the surrounding villages is the landscape.
 Huddled around the Girfalco Hill, where the park, with its centuries-old trees, is one of the most beautiful panoramic balconies along the coast of Le Marche, the City has as its natural background, on one side the Adriatic Sea, at a mere eight kilometres from the town centre, and on the other the evocative scenario of a hinterland of historical villages rising in a rolling hilly landscape up to the slopes of the "Azure Mountains" made famous by Giacomo Leopardi: the Sibyllines.
 This privileged position enables Fermo to offer a clean sea and well-equipped beaches from which to go sailing and windsurfing, such as Lido di Fermo, Casabianca, and Marina Palmense; it also enables tourists to enjoy the tranquillity of its hinterland in farm holiday centres and facilities equipped for trekking, mountain biking and horse riding, making it a natural gateway to the nearby Sibylline Mountain National Park.
 The numerous accommodation facilities offer adequate solutions for all needs.
 From Fermo, also, considering the almost unique local manufacturing structure based on small and medium-sized enterprises, exciting and very refined shopping trips can be planned to the factory outlets of famous brands and to craft traditions where – with not only shoes but also hats, accessories and leather products – fashion is created and trends set for leading international boutiques.